 Androgens, such as testosterone, are involved in the maintenance and progression of prostate cancer.
 The androgen receptor is one area of study for understanding this hormonal action.
 The 2005 study also showed that stimulation of the cannabinoid receptors resulted in a significant decrease in the androgen receptor protein expression.
 There was also a dose-dependent decrease in the PSA and secreted PSA at 24 hrs.
-PSA is considered the most sensitive marker and screening tool for the prostate cancer to date-its regulation is androgen dependent.
+PSA is the most sensitive marker and screening tool for prostate cancer to date.
+PSA’s regulation is androgen dependent.

 High CB1 Receptor Count Associated With Poor Outcome